minachuong/tempest_dashboard_api/README.md

-# Dashboard API
+# Insights Dashboard API

 - All dates from payloads are in ISO-8601 date format in UTC

-## GET /insights/summaries
+## GET /api/v1/insights/summaries
 - Use case: data to user profile and aggregate data (e.g. total revenue, total conversions, total impressions over all of time)
 - No Auth Required
 - Does not support pagination, you get ALL of it
 - Each insight is specific to a user and their metric events
 - `date_start` and `date_end` are first and last dates when a user made a conversion
-- A 200OK payload looks like this:
+- A 200OK JSON payload looks like this:
 ```
 [
   {